NilsNiggemann/PMFRG.jl/README.md

 ## Implementing your own lattices
 Of course you will eventually have to implement lattices which are not included already, change the couplings, or even remove symmetries.
 As long as you feed a valid geometry struct from [`SpinFRGLattices.jl`](https://github.com/NilsNiggemann/SpinFRGLattices.jl) to the FRG code (which is quite minimalistic), it should not be necessary to make direct changes to the library. [`SpinFRGLattices.jl`](https://github.com/NilsNiggemann/SpinFRGLattices.jl)) contains mostly helper functions to make your life easier.
 Documentation of how to use it to implement new lattices is found soon in the repository.

+## Development notes
+### Testing and reference values
+This code has a suite of automated tests, mostly end-to-end.

+The end-to-end tests compare
+values calculated by the current version of the code with reference values
+(computed by a previous version of the code, and saved in plain text in the file [ExampleObservables.jl](./test/UnitTests/ExampleObservables.jl).

+It has happened (so far, only once) that updating the dependencies of this package caused the results of the computations to change slightly (always less than a part over $10^6$, and typically much lower than that), making these tests fail.

+Once it has been determined that a change in the results is not due to a bug or a change in the code of this package, but only to a change in the upstream packages
+(which are hopefully dependable), it is possible to regenerate the reference values by running the test suite again setting the `PMFRG_REGEN_EXPECTED_RESULTS`

 ## See also

 - Lattice implementations: [`SpinFRGLattices.jl`](https://github.com/NilsNiggemann/SpinFRGLattices.jl)